-By comparing the customization report to the process library, it will be evident which customizations should move into Finance and Operations and which can be eliminated.
+By comparing the customization report to the process library, it will be evident which customizations should move into Finance and Supply Chain Management and which can be eliminated.
 For example, in the 2009 environment, you may have built a custom positive pay feature because it didn’t exist as native functionality when you implemented the product.
-However, in Finance and Operations, positive pay is now a native feature, so you may not need to update your code to the new system.
+However, in Finance and Supply Chain Management, positive pay is now a native feature, so you may not need to update your code to the new system.

 Additionally, you may determine that an ISV that you have is being replaced by native functionality and decide not to bring it forward.
 If there are ISV solutions that you want to continue utilizing, this is the time to communicate with them to ensure they have a version of their product that is compatible with Dynamics 365.
 At this time, the majority of ISVs have made their solutions compatible with Dynamics 365 or even enhanced their functionality.

 Microsoft has a tool in Lifecycle Services that will recommend data cleanup, including database size reduction.
 This tool will also highlight some SQL configurations and other compatibility challenges that you will want to make or change to optimize upgrade processing time.

 You’ll also want to take a close look at the upgrade code analysis report.
 This step will give you a better understanding of the amount of work it will take to clean up code, which includes merging layers to get to a one-layer model as much as possible.
 You might be surprised to find where code exists depending on how tightly you conformed to best practices during any development effort performed in the past.